-- Provides a developmentally appropriate PSHE and RSE curriculum which develops pupils' understanding of acceptable behaviour and keeping themselves safe.
-(Examples should be listed here) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued.
-(Examples should be listed here) - Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (state process/examples)) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. behaviour policy).
+- Provides a developmentally appropriate PSHE curriculum which develops students understanding of acceptable behaviour and keeping themselves safe. (e.g. online safety, drugs education, citizenship) - Have systems in place for any student to raise concerns with staff, knowing that they will be listened to, believed and valued (e.g. pastoral support of form tutors, Heads of Year, student council)

+- Ensure victims, perpetrators and any other child affected by peer on peer abuse will be supported (e.g. pastoral support of form tutors, Heads of Year, referrals for counselling or other external support, student council) - Develops robust risk assessments where appropriate (e.g. Using the Risk Assessment Management Plan and Safety and Support Plan tools). - Have relevant policies in place (e.g. positive behaviour policy).